rchain/architecture-docs/execution_model/rhovm.rst

     for ( pattern <- x )P | x! ( @Q ) -> P { @Q/pattern }

-On some VM thread, the output term, :code:`x!`, commits the code of a process :code:`@Q` to the location, :code:`x`.
-On another VM thread running concurrently, the input term, :code:`for ( pattern <- x )P`, waits for a generic pattern, :code:`pattern`, to appear at the location, :code:`x`.
-When the generic pattern, :code:`pattern`, is matched at the location, :code:`x`, :code:`P` is executed in an environment where, :code:`@Q`, is bound to, :code:`pattern`.
+On some VM thread, the output term :code:`x!` commits the code of a process :code:`@Q` to the location :code:`x`.
+On another VM thread running concurrently, the input term :code:`for ( pattern <- x )P` waits for a generic pattern :code:`pattern` to appear at the location :code:`x`.
+When :code:`pattern` is matched at the location :code:`x`, :code:`P` is executed in an environment where :code:`@Q` is bound to :code:`pattern`.
 The synchronization of input and output at :code:`x` is the event required for a state transition to occur.

 The evaluation rule, expressed in the form of compiled bytecode, affects the values of a persisted key-value database, where channel names are keys that map to locations that map to values.